pottlock1/Automatic-celebrity-face-detection/README.md

 # Automatic-celebrity-face-detection
-Downloads and trains a model to detect the faces of a given celebrity...
+Downloads and trains a model to detect the faces of a given celebrity on some clicks

 ### How to run...
 * Make and activate an anaconda environment